3 Stories Behind Fife’s Emerging Street Art Scene

 Love Scotland?
 Here’s our complete travel guide from castles to cities, beaches to booze.

-Kerry doesn’t think street art should be controversial, she believes that it should be in keeping with its surroundings and make people happy.
-It sure does put a smile on my face to see Fife on the map of Scotland’s street art trail to boost Scottish tourism.
+Kerry doesn’t think street art should be controversial.
+She believes that it should be in keeping with its surroundings and make people happy.
+It sure does put a smile on my face to see Fife on the map of Scotland’s street art trail, which is intended to boost Scottish tourism.

 When you visit the street art murals in Cowdenbeath, Glenrothes and Burntisland, remember to use #LoveFife on your social shares.